 I recall, for example, discussions at one of my previous employers about bonus payments.
 Some of the senior management felt that women who had been away on maternity leave should not be entitled to a bonus as they hadn’t contributed as much as their male counterparts.
 An attitude that perhaps wasn’t that unusual back then…. but it shocked me to the core because, in my mind, it should not have been a question in the first place.

-Using a multi-pronged approach to move towards fair pay
+Using a multi-pronged approach towards fair pay

 Thankfully, many organizations have woken up to the need to address unfair pay gaps and move towards pay equity.

 Research also supports fair pay as a business imperative, showing that companies with effective pay equity strategies are more likely to meet or exceed financial targets, attract the talent they need, and innovate effectively.

 I joined Schneider Electric in 2011, and I’m extremely proud of the progress we’ve made since we started working on this topic in earnest about nine years ago.

 We want not only to close pay gaps, but to avoid new ones from being created.
 That’s why we have set a clear target to attain and maintain a pay gap below 1% for both females and males by 2025.

 To achieve that, we’ve taken a multi-pronged, holistic approach to creating a sustainable culture of fair pay for all which means we take fair pay into consideration not only during hiring but also when promoting or when conducting pay review.
 This global pay equity framework has been successfully adopted across all countries of operation, covering all our employees.

 - We have a unified global-local methodology to address pay gaps, ensuring consistency while also adapting to the local market conditions.

 - Our managers and HR professionals have been trained on how to make equitable pay decisions and avoid bias.